 ATF (Automatic Transmission Fluid)

-Automatic transmission fluid are usually used in car transmissions because they can perform tasks like:
+Automatic transmission fluids are usually used in car transmissions because they can perform tasks like:

 Air compressors and air tools have similar stresses and so also require these tasks to be performed by their lubricants.
 Air tools will produce heat while running and so will need a fluid that can resist breakdowns when heat is present.

-ATFs contain detergents which reduce the deposits released in the high heat area so that the tool is free of deposits.
+ATFs contain detergents that reduce the deposits released in the high heat area so that the tool is free of deposits.
 Though, these detergents themselves may cause damage to your air tool.

 ATFs are formulated with enhanced additive packages and robust base oils.
 They contain antioxidants, anti-wear agents, demulsifiers, and detergents.
 However, they’re most likely to be incompatible with your air tool unless you find one that your manufacturer has given the green light to.